 Traditional policy approaches have failed to catalyze significant and lasting change for many complex social problems, such as homelessness, justice involvement and reentry, and educational achievement.
-Social innovation, which is the process of developing novel solutions to systemic social problems, provides an alternative to traditional problem solving approaches.
+Social innovation, which is an iterative, inclusive process that intends to generate more effective and just solutions to solve complex social problems (Beckman, Painter, and Rosen, 2020), provides an alternative to traditional problem solving approaches.
 The Price Center conducts research on all aspects of social innovation, which offers both new processes and new models for solving society’s most persistent social challenges.

 Social innovation uses a flexible, responsive approach built upon an iterative process of concurrent problem identification, design, implementation, and evaluation of pilot programs and other test strategies, with the ultimate goal of diffusing new practices into systems change.

 Social innovation includes a wide range of new organizational structures, financial tools, and partnership models that are more effective, equitable, and sustainable than existing problem solving approaches.

 Explore a selection of the Price Center’s contributions to the field of social innovation